gnawvvis/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script **12-file_type** prints the type of the file *iamafile* that is in the directory */tmp*.

 The script **13-symbolic_link** creates a symbolic link to */bin/ls* named *__ls__*.

+The script **14-copy_html** copies all the HTML files from the current working directory to the parent of the current working directory.
+This occurs only for files that do not exist in the parent directory or are newer than the versions in the parent directory.